 Where to find help:

-Business and Learning offers access to a range of online databases including COBRA.
+The Business Library offers access to a range of online databases including COBRA.
 This database is a complete, online business reference tool which contains business information factsheets, business opportunity profiles and UK market synopses.
 This can be accessed from home if you hold a current Birmingham Libraries card.

-Business and Learning also provide access to further online resources, such as market research reports, company information and credit reports .
-See our page on Business and Learning Databases for further information.
+The Business Library also provides access to further online resources, such as market research reports, company information and credit reports .
+See our page on Business Databases for further information.

-Business and Learning also provides 1 to 1 business advice sessions helping you to access the right information in the early stages of your business.
+The Business Library also provides 1 to 1 business advice sessions helping you to access the right information in the early stages of your business.
 We also provide 1 to 1 advice sessions on intellectual property (trademarks, copyright etc.) which you will need to consider when starting a business of your own.